 3) corporate governance, internal and external communication, security, registration, monitoring and Human Resources purposes, where people can reasonably expect such Personal Data is used or disclosed within our company as part of the agreement(s) people have with SGG, for example; employees, customers or suppliers.

 In all other cases where we collect Personal Data, we will when appropriate and possible, explain to the people why we are collecting data, for what purpose, and how we plan to use it, and obtain consent.
 This applies for example to our public websites, newsletters, external surveys, etc.

-Personal Data collected and processed by SGG shall not be disclosed to other stakeholders or people, however Personal Data is disclosed to others when;
+Personal Data collected and processed by SGG is and shall not be disclosed to stakeholders or people which are not involved, however Personal Data is disclosed to others when;

 In all other cases Personal Data shall only be disclosed after consent and approval of the person(s) involved and authorized by the responsible manager.

 How do we secure Personal Data

 Collected Personal Data is stored in a secure and controlled manner, where SGG takes all reasonably and adequately actions and measures to protect the Personal Data from misuse, loss, unauthorized access, modification, disclosure or any other compromise.